mmajajohanne/mmajajohanne/README.md

 Here are some ideas to get you started: -->

-I'm a norwegian high school student interning @MicrosoftNorway, part-time coder and aspiring computer scientist:)
+I'm a norwegian high school student interning @MicrosoftNorway.
+Part-time coder and aspiring computer scientist:)

 Tools: <br>